The Uncool cover art

 'His clarity of observation and memory, his choice words, his people – Cameron Crowe, wonderfully, continues to serve us' WES ANDERSON

 Cameron Crowe was an unlikely rock and roll insider.
 Born in 1957 to parents who strictly banned the genre from their house, he dove headfirst into the world of music.
-By the time he graduated high school at fifteen, Crowe was contributing to Rolling Stone.
-His parents became believers, uneasily allowing him to interview and tour with legends like Led Zeppelin; Lynyrd Skynyrd; Bob Dylan; Crosby, Stills, Nash, & Young; and Fleetwood Mac.
+By the time he graduated high school at fifteen, Crowe was already contributing to Rolling Stone magazine.
+With his parents uneasily convinced, he went on to interview and tour with icons like Led Zeppelin; Lynyrd Skynyrd; Bob Dylan; Crosby, Stills, Nash, & Young; and Fleetwood Mac.

 Crowe spends his teens politely turning down the drugs and turning on his tape recorder.
-He talks his journalism teacher into giving him class credit for his road trip covering Led Zeppelin’s 1975 tour.
-He earns the trust of icons like Gregg Allman and Joni Mitchell who had sworn to never again speak to Rolling Stone.
-He embeds with David Bowie as the sequestered genius transforms himself into a new persona: The Thin White Duke.
-Why did Bowie give Crowe such unprecedented access?
+He talks his journalism teacher into giving him class credit for his road trip covering Led Zeppelin’s 1975 tour, which lands him – and the band – on the cover of Rolling Stone.
+He hunkers down with David Bowie as the sequestered genius transforms himself into a new persona: The Thin White Duke.
+Why did they give him such unprecedented access?
 'Because you’re young enough to be honest,' Bowie tells him.

 ©2025 Cameron Crowe (P)2025 HarperCollins Publishers